fusionengine-org/fusion/README.md

 ### Install from source

-if you want to install the package from source then you do it like this:
+if you want to install the package from source and get the latest changes then you do it like this:

 ```bash
  git clone https://github.com/dimkauzh/fusion-engine.git